buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 ### Part 2: Terrain

 This is the main section of the course.
-We'll cover the rest of _Metaphor and Literalism_ and the core philosophical dimentions of *nibbāna*.
+We'll cover the rest of _Metaphor and Literalism_ and the core philosophical dimensions of *nibbāna*.

 #### This, That, and Other Things